Run-and-tumble particle in one-dimensional confining potential: Steady state, relaxation and first passage properties: Steady state distribution

 \section{Steady state distribution}

-We consider the Langevin equation (\ref{RTP}) for a particle moving in an arbitrary confining potential $V(x)$ with the force $f(x) = - V'(x)$ and subjected to the telegraphic noise $v_0\,\sigma(t)$.
-For sufficiently confining potential, e.g. $V(x) = \alpha \,|x|^p$ with $p>1$, the system reaches a stationary state at long times.
-This steady state distribution is actually known for generic confining potential $V(x)$.
+We consider the Langevin equation (\ref{RTP}) for a particle moving in an arbitrary confining potential $V(x)$ with the force $f(x) = - V'(x)$ and subjected to the telegraphic noise $v_0\,\sigma(t)$. {We focus on a particular family of confining potentials, of the type $V(x) = \alpha \,|x|^p$ with $p>1$, such that the system reaches a normalizable stationary state at long times.} This steady state distribution is actually known for generic confining potential $V(x)$.
 It was initially derived in the quantum optics literature~\cite{Horsthemke84, Klyatskin78a,Klyatskin78b,Lefever80}, later to study the role of colored noise in dynamical systems \cite{Hanggi95} and more recently it has been re-derived in the context of active particles systems~\cite{Cates_Nature}.
-Even though an explicit formula existed for the stationary state, the physical consequences of this formula has not been analysed in detail in the literature, to the best of our knowledge.
-In this section, we re-derive this formula and discuss its implications for confining potentials of the type $V(x) = \alpha \, |x|^p$.
-One of the interesting outcomes of our analysis is a novel shape transition in the $(p,\alpha)$ plane, for a fixed $\gamma$ (see Fig. \ref{Fig_Ph_Diag}).
+Even though an explicit formula existed for the stationary state, the physical consequences of this formula has not been analysed in detail in the literature, to the best of our knowledge {[see, however, a recent article~\cite{Sevilla18} that discusses the behavior of the stationary distribution for a general class of potentials, including $V(x)= \alpha |x|^p$, but only for integer $p$].
+Our purpose in this section is to focus on this particular family of potentials $V(x) = \alpha \,|x|^p$ with arbitrary $p>1$, and derive the detailed behavior of the shape of the stationary distribution in the full $(p,\alpha)$ plane.
+We show that the existence of a noval shape transition in the $(p,\alpha)$ plane (for fixed $\gamma$) across a crossover line $\alpha_c(p)$ for $p>1$ that separates the active and the passive phases.
+The exact formula for $\alpha_c(p)$ for $p>1$ is given in Eq.~(\ref{gammac}).
+For the full phase diagram in the $(p,\alpha)$ plane, see Fig. \ref{Fig_Ph_Diag}. }

 We start by deriving the Fokker-Planck equation associated to the Langevin equation (\ref{RTP}).
 Since the telegraphic noise $v_0\,\sigma(t)$ in (\ref{RTP}) takes only two values $\pm v_0$, it is natural to define $P_+(x,t)$ and $P_-(x,t)$ denoting the probability densities for the particle to be at position $x$ at time $t$ with velocity $+v_0$ and $-v_0$, respectively.
 Clearly, the main object of interest is the full probability density $P(x,t) = P_+(x,t) + P_-(x,t)$.
 It is quite easy to see that these two densities $P_+(x,t)$ and $P_-(x,t)$ evolve according to